hiral7712/PRACTICLE/README.md

 # PRACTICLE

-this is a new code
+this is a new code is very good